 It got worse.
 Once we had agreed to lead the BRSC contingent, other PVS trip leaders decided to piggyback extensions.
 I will name no names but one leader offered a week in Morzine before joining the main group in Chamonix.
 Another leader offered a post-trip option of a week in Courchevel and a Greek Island cruise.
-Several of our travellers took advantage of one of these trips.
+Several of our travellers took advantage of one or the other of these trips.
 I can't remember if anyone traveled on all three.
 Coordinating the various schedules was a major headache.

 As if all this weren't enough, one of our original travelers broke an arm and cancelled.
 This meant that her roommate now faced a single supplement room charge.
 We had included trip insurance in the price of the trip, but the insurance company also declared bankruptcy in the wake of 9/11.
 We ended up eating that expense because she was unwilling to bunk with a stranger from other club.
 Another of our travelers received a cancer diagnosis and cancelled.
 After successful treatment, she signed up again over the objections of her daughters, who commenced to call us and complain!

 The week prior to leaving, the Morzine contingent, who had made their own airline arrangements, called to say they were stranded at the airport with cancelled flights.
 We wished them luck, but couldn't do anything but reconfirm our own arrangements.
 Again.